mdriscollic/docs/content/en/docs/Reporting/FOLIO Analytics/_index.md

 This code specifies that the report should contain two columns: `group_name` and a column that stores a calculation of the count of values in the `user_id` column, which should appear in the query with the label “num_users.”
 The code then specifies that these columns are coming from the `folio_derived.users_groups` derived table.
 Finally, it specifies that the data from the original table should be separated into separate groups using values from the `group_name` column, so that the `num_users` calculation is done separately for each group.
 The result is a table where each value of `group_name` is matched with a count of the number of users in that group.

-As you are writing your query file in DBeaver, you may find it helpful to browse the LDP using the [Database Navigator](https://dbeaver.com/docs/wiki/Database-Navigator/) tab.
+As you are writing your query file in DBeaver, you may find it helpful to browse the Metadb reporting database using the [Database Navigator](https://dbeaver.com/docs/wiki/Database-Navigator/) tab.
 For example, you can expand the connection, then expand the **Schemas**, then expand the **folio_derived** (Metadb) schema, then expand **Tables** to see the available derived tables.
 Each table can be expanded to see its available columns.
 To browse the data in a table, right-click on a table and select **View Data**.
 Use the same procedure to browse the tables and columns available in the various schemas.